BitDevsNBO/bitdevsnbo.org/_posts/2025-04-26-socratic-seminar-17.md

 ## Announcements

-Join us on our Fourteenth Bitcoin [Socratic Seminar](/about)!
+Join us on our Seventeenth Bitcoin [Socratic Seminar](/about)!
 A special thank you to our sponsor [Btrust](http://btrust.tech/) for food and refreshments.

 ## Reminders